tsdiokno/abl/content/tl/docs/nt/roma/roma-10.md

 [^17]: So faith comes from what is heard, and what is heard comes through the message about Christ.

 [^18] Pero tanong ko, "Hindi ba nila narinig?"
 Oo, narinig nila:
   Ang kanilang boses ay narinig sa buong mundo. at ang kanilang salita sa mga kadulu-duluhan nito.

 [^18]: But I ask, “Did they not hear?”
 Yes, they did:
   Their voice has gone out to the whole earth, and their words to the ends of the world.

 Pero tanong ko, "Hindi ba nakaintindi ang Israel?"
-Una, sabi ni Moises,

-Iinggitin kita
-sa mga taong walang sariling bansa
-Gagalitin kita gamit ang isang bansang hindi nakakaintindi.
+Una, sabi ni Moises, Iinggitin kita sa gitna ng mga taong walang sariling bansa Gagalitin kita gamit ang isang bansang kapos sa kaintindihan.

 [^19]: But I ask, “Did Israel not understand?”
 First, Moses said, I will make you jealous